shermam/shermam.github.io/README.md

 ## Hi!
 I am Shermam Miranda

 I am a software developer.
-I graduated in IT at the Newton Paiva Colege in Belo Horizonte, MG - Brazil in 2013.
+I graduated in IT at the Newton Paiva College in Belo Horizonte, MG - Brazil in 2013.

 Since the I have worked with these backend languages: